 Are there any currently applicable codes of conduct on the use of telehealth systems and/or security of telehealth data in your jurisdiction?

-Yes, as discussed in Availability of Telehealth, the Ministry of Health has published the "Recommendations for the use of telehealth: meeting between the health professional and the patient using real-time ICT".
+Yes, as discussed in Availability of Telehealth, the Ministry of Health has published two guidelines: (i) "Recommendations for the use of telehealth: meeting between the health professional and the patient using real-time ICT"; and (ii) “Recommendations for the use of telehealth and good practices for healthcare providers”.

 Are any specific laws, regulations, or self-regulatory instruments expected to be adopted in the near future?